yugabyte/hashicorp-vault-ysql-plugin/README.md

         go build -o <build dir>/ysql-plugin cmd/ysql-plugin/main.go
         ```

-    -    or Download the Binary directly :
+    -    Alternatively, download the binary directly from GitHub:

          -    Pre-built binary can be found at the [releases page](https://github.com/yugabyte/hashicorp-vault-ysql-plugin/releases), download the binary in \<build dir\>.